2021_BRITA_woman_drinking_water2560x1160

 The Importance of Hydration & Benefits of Water

-Whether from doctors, your parents or even adverts, you’re likely to have heard the mantra reminding you to drink at least 8 glasses of water a day.
+Whether from doctors, your parents or even adverts, you’re likely to have heard the mantra reminding you to drink at least 8 glasses of water daily.
 While to some it may seem unachievable, drinking a large amount of water each day is essential to help us both physically and mentally.
-In this guide we look at the importance of staying hydrated, as well as ways to ensure you keep on top of it.
+In this guide we look at the importance of staying hydrated, and provide tips to help you stay on top of it.

 What is Hydration?

-While we may know hydration as the necessity to keep topped up on liquids, scientifically speaking, hydration refers to the body’s ability to absorb water and how much water it is getting.
+While we often think of hydration as simply staying topped up on liquids, scientifically refers to the body’s ability to absorb water and how much water it is getting.

 glass 880x880